Kaushal-15/reader/README.md

 - This project is currently hosted **locally** using WAMP.
 - Source code and screenshots are included in the submitted folder.
-- A demo video is available at: [Insert YouTube/Drive Link Here]
+- A demo video is available at: THE REPO NAMED DEMO VIDEO

 ---